The best secrets are hidden in the most unlikely places and HBO Max is no different.

 With so much content about HBO Max, it’s easy to lose sight of the variety of things to watch.
-In addition to its great debuts and the spectacular franchise FROM THE CINEMA TO YOUR HOMEa HBO Max there are many Hidden Gems, both series and movies, that you can’t miss.
+In addition to its great debuts and the spectacular DO CINEMA PARA YOUR HOME franchise, HBO Max there are many Hidden Gemsboth series and movies, that you can’t miss.

-It is well known that searching for content to watch can be time consuming, especially when there are so many good options, so HBO Max has chosen the best solution for you and has prepared a list of outstanding series, considered Hidden Gems, that you have to add to your list:
+It is well known that searching for content to watch can be time consuming, especially when there are so many good options, so the HBO Max chose the best solution for you and prepared a list of outstanding series, considered Hidden Gemswhich you have to add to your list:

 If you like productions with tougher police officers, uncertainty and the discovery of mysteries, it’s worth checking out: